 The Department of Public Works project management team is responsible for overall management and coordination of planning, budget, design, environmental clearance and permitting, right-of-way acquisition and utility coordination for County roads.
 Funds are approved by the Board of Supervisors via a yearly Detailed Work Program.
 The Detailed Work Program budget for fiscal year 2009-10 was approximately $100 million.
 In a typical fiscal year, approximately 25 projects are in construction with about 70 other projects in the development stages.
 The Capital Improvement Program adopted budget for fiscal year 2010-11 is approximately $100 million.

 Funding for the Capital Improvement Program comes from a variety of sources including:

-- Transportation Impact Fee (TIF) - This new County ordinance will enable implementation of the County’s programs for the purpose of assessing and collecting fees from future development to offset the costs of constructing planned transportation facilities necessary to accommodate increased traffic generated by future development consistent with §§ 66000, et seq. of the California Government Code (Mitigation Fee Act).
+- Transportation Impact Fee (TIF) - This County ordinance will enable implementation of the County’s programs for the purpose of assessing and collecting fees from future development to offset the costs of constructing planned transportation facilities necessary to accommodate increased traffic generated by future development consistent with §§ 66000, et seq. of the California Government Code (Mitigation Fee Act).
 This ordinance applies to development for residential, commercial and industrial land uses, and any others associated with the generation of traffic.
 Fees collected are to fund identified transportation facilities, or portions thereof, that will provide increased road capacity necessitated by the cumulative impacts of future development.
 The transportation facilities for which these fees are collected are identified as “TIF Facilities”.

 - State Proposition 1B funds – This proposition creating a new funding source was passed by voters in 2006 and is derived from the State issuing General Obligation Bonds to be used for transportation infrastructure related projects.
-These funds were first made available to the County in FY 2007-08 and should be available over the next several years.
+These funds were first made available to the County in FY 2007-08 and will end in June 2014.